DavidGL17/ml_runner/README.md

 These are the next features that I would like to implement, in no specific order

-- Add activation functions support in simd
+- [ ] Add activation functions support in simd
-- Add support for more layer types (Conv, etc.)
+- [ ] Implement parser for pytorch and tensorflow models
-- Export both the python library and rust library to pip/crates.io for easier usage
+- [ ] Export both the python library and rust library to pip/crates.io for easier usage
-- Add support for non linear models (meaning models that are not just a simple chaining of layers but that have multiple paths and potentially multiple inputs/outputs)
+- [ ] Add support for non linear models (meaning models that are not just a simple chaining of layers but that have multiple paths and potentially multiple inputs/outputs)
-- Add support to other optimization backends (cuda, ...)
+- [ ] Add support to other optimization backends (cuda, ...)
+- [ ] Add support for non float models (right now only float is supported, we should allow export and run of models in int)
+- [ ] Add support for more layer types